bluepeter/react-middle-ellipsis/README.md

 ## Usage

-Once `import`ed, you can then wrap any element with `<MiddleEllipsis>`.
+Once `import`ed, you can then wrap any node with `<MiddleEllipsis>`.
 This will compute the width of the surrounding parent node.
-Then, it will look for a child node whose class is `constrainedChild`: it will use this element to compute the width of the child, and then shorten the text element whose class is `constrainedEllipsis` to fit within the parent.
+Then, it will look for the child node (so make sure to add a `span` at minimum internally): it will use this element to compute the width of the child, and then shorten the text element whose class is `ellipseMe` (optional) to fit within the parent.

 The component re-computes things if the browser window is resized, too!

-Why do we have both `constrainedChild` and `constrainedEllipsis`?
-Because we want BOTH to fit within the parent, but only one of them should be ellipse'd.
-This way, things such as icons or images won't be ellipsed.

 ```jsx
 import React from "react";